Protein Calculator – How To Calculate Protein Intake

 What Is The Best Source Of Protein?

-Proteins are of plant and animal origin.
-Animal proteins contain all the essential amino acids needed to support growth, while plant proteins lack one or two essential amino acids that can be complemented if mixed with cereal proteins.
+You can get protein from both plant-and animal-based foods.
+Animal-based sources of proteins contain all the essential amino acids needed to support growth, while plant-based protein sources lack one or two essential amino acids that can be complemented if mixed with cereal proteins.

-- Dairy products like milk, yogurt, and cheese
+- Dairy products like cheese, milk, and yogurt

-- Beans and legumes (such as lentils and chickpeas)
+- Beans and legumes (such as kidney beans, lentils, and chickpeas)

 - Soy products like tofu